 To fix this problem, it requires the removal of the seat and seat cushion.
 At the dealer, this problem will cost you $500+.
 If you have DIY skills, you can replace the passenger seat sensor yourself.
 A replacement passenger seat mat sensor can be purchased online for under $200.
 Check out these listing of BMW Passenger Weight Sensor.
 To replace the passenger weight sensor yourself you will need a few basic tools and about two hours.

-The airbag light on BMW may stay on if you replace the car battery.
-Often an under-voltage fault (supply voltage) code is stored in the SRS control unit.
+The airbag light on BMW may stay on if you replace the car battery or jump-start a dead battery.
+An under-voltage fault (supply voltage) code is stored in the SRS control unit.

 Seat Belt Buckle